jadzdotcom/freenas-crashplan-bhyve-centos-vm/README.md

+# Tutorial (Outdated - Not Updated)

+**Note: This tutorial is outdated and may not be aligned with recent versions of the software or tools mentioned.
+Use it at your own discretion.**

 # CrashPlan on FreeNAS 9.10+ using bhyve Virtualized CentOS Guest

 FreeNAS 9.10.1 includes [iohyve](https://github.com/pr1ntf/iohyve), a command line utility for creating, managing, and launching [bhyve](https://wiki.freebsd.org/bhyve) guests.
 This new virtualization option provides a simple way of hosting Crashplan on a supported operating system.